What is the danger of a soporous state? Soporous state: description, causes, duration

 During auditory hallucinations, the patient talks to himself or to an imaginary interlocutor.

-At visual hallucinations patients see what is not really there, for example, mice that rush at them, devils, etc. This often happens with alcoholism.
+At visual hallucinations patients see something that is not really there, for example, mice that rush at them, devils, etc. This often happens with alcoholism.

-Silent delirium is also characterized by unrealistic ideas, hallucinations, only patients behave outwardly calmly, often in a state of stupor or stupor, mutter something, utter incomprehensible and incoherent phrases.
+Quiet delirium is also characterized by unrealistic ideas, hallucinations, only patients behave outwardly calmly, often in a state of stupor or stupor, muttering something, uttering incomprehensible and incoherent phrases.

-Sopor is an oppression of consciousness that precedes a coma (subcoma, pre-coma), i.e. prelum state.
-In a state of sopor, a person is able to respond to loud sounds, a repeatedly repeated question, the pupils weakly, but still react to light, and the body to painful stimuli (pinches, slaps).
-However, it is possible to get a person out of a stupor with such irritants only for a short time.
+Stupor is a depression of consciousness preceding coma (subcoma, pre-coma), i.e. pre-coma state.
+In a state of stupor, a person is able to react to loud sounds, repeatedly repeated questions, the pupils weakly, but still react to light, and the body - to painful stimuli (pinches, slaps).
+However, such stimuli can only bring a person out of stupor for a short time.

-Sopor should be distinguished from another medical concept - "stupor".
-Both are similar in external manifestations, but at the same time, stupor is a pathology of neurological etiology, while stupor is mental.
-In foreign sources, these concepts are differentiated differently.
-"Sopor" means "deep sleep", and the oppression of consciousness, on the contrary, is called stupor.
+Stupor should be distinguished from another medical concept - “stupor”.
+Both of them are similar in external manifestations, but stupor is a pathology of neurological etiology, while stupor is of mental etiology.
+In foreign sources these concepts are differentiated differently.
+“Stupor” means “deep sleep,” and depression of consciousness, on the contrary, is called stupor.

-V international classification diseases of the 10th revision (ICD-10) sopor is assigned to subparagraph R40.1.
+IN international classification diseases of the 10th revision (ICD-10), stupor is classified in subparagraph R40.1.

 Causes of subcoma

-Soreness can occur for many reasons.
-Internal causes divided into two groups: neurological and metabolic.
-External factors can also influence the development of an oppressed consciousness.
+Stupor can occur for many reasons.
+Internal reasons are divided into two groups: neurological and metabolic.
+External factors can also influence the development of depressed consciousness.

 Neurological causes include:

-• Acute cerebrovascular accident (CVA), including; especially characteristic is falling into a stupor in case of damage upper divisions brain stem as a result of hemorrhagic stroke;
+• Acute cerebrovascular accident (ACVA), including; falling into stupor is especially typical when affected upper sections brain stem as a result of hemorrhagic stroke;

-• craniocerebral trauma resulting in brain contusion, concussion, hemorrhage, or hematoma;
+• traumatic brain injuries resulting in brain contusion, concussion, hemorrhage, or hematoma;

 • abscesses, hemorrhages, brain tumors with swelling, edema, displacement of segments;